2bt/fakesid-old/app/src/main/assets/help.md

 Use the scrollbars to navigate.
 Insert notes by touching the respective cell in the note matrix.
 This will also assign the selected instrument and effect to the track row.
-Changing notes works the same, except that the row's instrument and effect are unaffected.
+Changing notes works the same, except that the rows' instrument and effect references are unaffected.
 To clear a row, press the note button.
 Press it again to insert a note-off event.
-Assign and remove an instrument or effect from a track row by pressing the relevant button.
+Assign and remove an instrument or effect reference from a track row by pressing the relevant button.
-To pick up an instrument or effect, press and hold the instrument/effect button.
+To pick up an instrument or effect, press and hold the instrument/effect reference button.

 # 5. Instrument